mkubdev/svg-pan-zoom/README.md

 ![svg-pan-zoom logo](http://bumbu.github.io/svg-pan-zoom/svg-pan-zoom-logo.png)

+# 🚧 WIP: React/Next.js wrapper package

+This fork is currently under-development to build a react/next.js wrapper package to run this awesome lib.
+PR Welcome!

 # svg-pan-zoom library

 Simple pan/zoom solution for SVGs in HTML/SPAs.
 It adds double-click and pan, plus it optionally offers: